 Born in Casablanca of Italian and Polish parents, Bruno Ravella is an opera director based in London.

-Last summer he has directed Strauss’ Intermezzo for Garsington Opera, UK to critical acclaim.
-Other directing credits include Agrippina, La traviata and Falstaff (Iford Arts, UK), La traviata, Giulio Cesare (Stand’été Moutier, Switzerland), Charpentier’s La descente d’Orphée aux enfers and Blow’s Venus and Adonis (Les arts Florissants, Paris), La descente d’Orphée aux enfers (Glyndebourne Jerwood Project, UK), Dove’s Mansfield Park (nominated for Best Opera Production at the Offies’ 2014), Le nozze di Figaro, La clemenza di Tito, L’elisir d’amore (Hampstead Garden Opera, UK), Carmen (Riverside Opera, UK).
+In 2015 he directed Strauss’ Intermezzo for Garsington Opera, UK to critical acclaim.
+A 2016 highlight was the double bill L'heure espagnole/ Gianni Schicchi at the Opera National de Lorraine in Nancy, France.
+Other directing credits include Macbeth, Agrippina, La traviata and Falstaff (Iford Arts, UK), La traviata, Giulio Cesare (Stand’été Moutier, Switzerland), Charpentier’s La descente d’Orphée aux enfers and Blow’s Venus and Adonis (Les arts Florissants, Paris), La descente d’Orphée aux enfers (Glyndebourne Jerwood Project, UK), Dove’s Mansfield Park (nominated for Best Opera Production at the Offies’ 2014), Le nozze di Figaro, La clemenza di Tito, L’elisir d’amore (Hampstead Garden Opera, UK), Carmen (Riverside Opera, UK).

 Bruno has been nominated for the Independent Opera Director Fellowship 2015 (UK).